HODL: A typo that became a crypto investing strategy

 While HODL originated on crypto forums, it’s similar to the buy-and-hold strategy that has been popular with stock market investors for decades.
 This strategy has been particularly helpful for traders looking to invest in a bear market or wait out short-term downturns.

-It’s important to consider cryptocurrency volatility in your investment decisions.
+It’s essential to consider cryptocurrency volatility when making investment decisions.
 Crypto forums may preach the benefits of HODLing, but there isn’t definitive proof that it works for crypto investments in the same way it has traditionally worked for the stock market.

 2. The history of HODL